 Eat whole foods

-The other thing to remember is that the recommended servings are based on choosing more whole grains and unprocessed fruits and vegetables, whole wheat bread over white bread, baked potato over French fries and fresh fruit over sweetened, canned fruit.
+The other thing to remember is that the recommended servings are based on choosing more whole grains and unprocessed foods--whole wheat bread over white bread, baked potato over French fries, and fresh fruit over sweetened, canned fruit, for instance.

 Why do I need to find carbohydrate sources?

 Considering the bad rap that carbs have gotten in recent years, you may well ask, why do I need them?
 Due to the popularity of the low-carb diets, many people think of carbs as fattening and to be avoided as much as possible.
 If that’s how you feel, you may want to change your thinking.
 It bears repeating.
 You can be healthy eating carbohydrates!